ahaas99/ExploringGeneralizationPotential/README.md

 Using this file, the corruptions from MedMNIST-C can be effortlessly generated and stored for every resolution, including 28x28, 64x64, 128x128, and 224x224.
 ## evaluate_multi_head_corrupted_website.py
 This file shows how a .csv in the right format, that is needed for the submission at the website, can be greated.
 This is for submissions for the corrupted Version MedMNIST-C.
-The submiossions have 4 columns:
+The submissions have 4 columns:
 - **`dataset_name`**: Name of the dataset + the applied corruption + severity.
 So for bloodMNIST, corruption "pixelate" and severity 0, the dataset_name column would be: "bloodmnistpixealte0".
 - **`prediction`**: The predicted value for one image
 - **`truth`**: The true value of the image